Phillies' NL East-chase hindered in 2-0 loss to 100-loss O's - WHIZ News

 The Phillies had just four hits against Means (6-7) and two relievers.

-Losers of two straight, the Phillies entered two games behind Atlanta in the NL East.
-The Braves opened a four-game series in Arizona late Monday night against the 101-loss Diamondbacks.
-The Phillies were 3½ games behind St. Louis for the second wild card.
-Cincinnati also leads Philadelphia in the wild-card chase.
+Losers of two straight, the Phillies dropped three games behind Atlanta in the NL East after the Braves beat the 102-loss Diamondbacks 11-4 later Monday.
+Philadelphia is 3½ games behind St. Louis for the second wild card.
+Cincinnati and San Diego also lead the Phillies in the wild-card chase.

 The Phillies opened a seven-game homestand with three against the 102-loss Orioles and four more against a Pittsburgh Pirates team inching toward 100 losses.